-The Religious Education subject leaders are responsible for monitoring the standards of the children's work and the quality of the teaching in religious education.
-The Religious Education subject leaders are also responsible for supporting colleagues in the teaching of Religious Education, for being informed about current developments in the subject, and for providing a strategic lead and direction for the subject in the school.
-The Religious Education subject leaders presents the Head teacher with an annual action plan that evaluates the priorities of the subject and a report to Governors.
+The Religious Education subject leader is responsible for monitoring the standards of the children's work and the quality of the teaching in religious education.
+The Religious Education subject leader is also responsible for supporting colleagues in the teaching of Religious Education, for being informed about current developments in the subject, and for providing a strategic lead and direction for the subject in the school.
+The Religious Education subject leader presents the Head teacher with an annual action plan that evaluates the priorities of the subject.

-The Religious Education subject leaders have a responsibility for carrying out a review of the children's work across the school, monitoring marking, assessment, interviewing children for feedback about RE and visiting classes.
+The Religious Education subject leader has a responsibility for carrying out a review of the children's work across the school, monitoring marking, assessment, interviewing children for feedback about RE and visiting classes to observe teaching in the subject.